Decompositions of commutative monoid congruences and binomial ideals: Open problems

-The problem could have been stated for arbitrary congruences, but then every finite poset would be possible, because every finite poset occurs as the set of associated primes of a monomial ideal (this is a good exercise, but it follows from \cite{multIdeals}).
+\begin{prob} Characterize the posets of associated prime congruences of primary congruences. \end{prob} The problem could have been stated for arbitrary congruences, but then every finite poset would be possible, because every finite poset occurs as the set of associated primes of a monomial ideal (this is a good exercise, but it follows from \cite{multIdeals}).
 Problem~\ref{p:assmeso} is equivalent to characterizing posets of associated mesoprimes of unital cellular binomial ideals.
 Such posets always possess a unique minimal element, represented by the identity element of the finite partially ordered monoid of Green's classes in Lemma~\ref{l:poset}.
 When devising examples for the present paper, we often used a technique to ``place'' associated mesoprimes at desired locations, illustrated as follows.